mkijak/cronjob-commands-bundle/readme.md

 Using this bundle you can manage cron jobs using yaml configuration of your Symfony application.

 It:
-* provides simple way of running commands according to cron expressions
+* provides a simple way of running commands according to cron expressions
 * supports command arguments, options and verbosity settings
 * prints full output of running commands
 * uses https://github.com/dragonmantank/cron-expression to resolve cron expressions